microsoft/calculator/README.md

 - Open [src\Calculator.sln](/src/Calculator.sln) in Visual Studio to build and run the Calculator app.
 - For a general description of the Calculator project architecture see [ApplicationArchitecture.md](docs/ApplicationArchitecture.md).

+### On macOS/Linux
+Prerequisites:
+- CMake 3.8 or newer

+- Create a new directory named `cmake_build` in the repository folder
+- Run `cmake ..` from `cmake_build`
+- Run `cmake --build cmake_build` from the repository folder to build the project

 ## Contributing
 Want to contribute?
 The team encourages community feedback and contributions.
 Please follow our [contributing guidelines](CONTRIBUTING.md).